dehlen/blog/_posts/2020-05-01-executing-work-before-termination.markdown

 * terminateNow
 * terminateLater

-`terminateCancel` will stop the termination of the application.
+<br />`terminateCancel` will stop the termination of the application.
 This isn't a pleasant user experience since the user wanted to quit you app.
 Interesting however is `terminateNow` and `terminateLater`.
 When you do not have any pending file changes you can quit right away by returning `terminateNow`, but when you do have changes `terminateLater` is what you want.

 Start by implementing something like the following logic in your AppDelegate: